 There are multiple reasons that your refund could be delayed.
 Anytime your return does not match the records that the IRS or Social Security has in their database, you can count on a problem.
 Other reporting issues and common reasons are questionable Earned Income Credit requests, dependants used on another return, first-time filers, and W2s or SS# that do not match.

 We understand that e-filing your return and then having your refund delayed is frustrating, but sometimes it is beyond our control.
 It is our job to correctly complete your taxes and transmit that information to the IRS.
 When we send your return to the IRS, the next day they either accept it or reject it and provide us with a reason why.
 At that time, we can repair the error and resend your return out.

 Sometimes, when the err is related to incorrect personal information, we must contact the taxpayer and review the return to reassess the correct information.
 Common errors include: social security numbers do not match the names or the names do not match the numbers, one of the dependants filed incorrectly or another person claimed the dependant, first year married, and the spouses name doesn't match social security records.
 This is the biggest reason for asking the taxpayers to review their final return for errors before we submit it to the IRS.
 Correcting a return before it is submitted, is much easier (and faster) than correcting it after it is in the system.

 When the tax return has been accepted, that acceptance date will determine when the refund should be deposited into the taxpayer's account.
-The official IRS calendar on e-file Refund Cycle Mailed checks will take longer.
+The IRS nolonger podst a refund cycle calender, but you should expect direct deposits within 2-3 weeks.
+Mailed checks will take longer.

-After the return has been accepted, if you do not receive your refund within 21 days, after acceptance, you should contact the IRS at 1-800-829-4477 or go to www.irs.gov/efile and click on "Where's My Refund"
+After the return has been accepted, if you do not receive your refund within 21 days, after acceptance, you should contact us and let us check into it.
+You also have the option to go to www.irs.gov/refunds and click on "Where's My Refund"